-For Soldiers coming to Alaska (except AIT and Airborne School), your decision on Commnad Sponsorship is made by the EFMP Office located at Fort Wainwright, Bassett Army Hospital, 907-361-5959.
+For Soldiers coming to Alaska (except AIT and Airborne School), your decision on Command Sponsorship is made by the EFMP Office located at Fort Wainwright, Bassett Army Hospital, 907-361-5959.

-For Soldiers coming from AIT, Airborne School, or married en route, your decision on Command Sponsorship is made by JBER Hospital, 907-580-4609.
+For Soldiers coming from AIT, Airborne School, or married en-route, your decision on Command Sponsorship is made by the JBER Hospital, 907-580-4609.

 For any other inquiries, please contact Army EFMP at 907-384-0225/ located at Building 600 Richardson Drive, Room A130